felixbuenemann/vblob/doc/blob service rest api.md

 Copyright (c) 2011-2012 VMware, Inc.

-This document describes the REST api supported by the [Blob service] for accessing objects and buckets from Cloud Foundry applications.
-Please refer to the project readme.md if you are looking for instructions on how to deploy and use the Blob service as a standalone process without using the Cloud Foundry infrastructure.
+This document describes the REST api supported by the [Blob service] for accessing objects and buckets.
+Please refer to the project readme.md if you are looking for instructions on how to deploy and use the Blob service as a standalone process.

 ## Introduction
 The Blob service has been designed to offer a useful subset of the S3 API with maximal compatibility with S3 including XML elements and error codes.

-This release is intended for applications running inside a Cloud Foundry environment like cloudfoundry.com or Micro Cloud Foundry.
-The service cannot currently be reached directly from the Internet.

 There are currently 2 providers of storage for the Blob service: S3 or file system.
 These are configured as drivers in the Blob service.
 Only one of the drivers can currently be active in a single deployed instance of the service.
 Requests to the Blob service are translated into operations on the underlying storage via the installed driver.